Cayos Cochinos

 Insider Tip:

-– Don’t miss the opportunity to try hudut, a traditional Garifuna dish made with fish, coconut milk, and plantains.
-It’s a true culinary delight that will give you a taste of the local flavors.
+• Try hudut, a traditional Garifuna dish made with fish, coconut milk, and plantains, for a taste of local flavors.

 Best Time to Visit

-The best time to visit Cayos Cochinos is during the dry season, which typically runs from December to April.
-During this period, the weather is sunny and dry, with calm seas ideal for snorkeling and diving.
-However, keep in mind that this is also the peak tourist season, so be prepared for slightly larger crowds.
-If you prefer a quieter experience, consider visiting during the shoulder seasons of May to June or September to October, when the weather is still pleasant, and the tourist numbers are lower.
+The ideal time to visit Cayos Cochinos is during the dry season, from December to April, when the weather is sunny and the seas are calm.
+This is also the peak tourist season, so expect more visitors.
+For a quieter experience, consider visiting during the shoulder seasons of May to June or September to October.

 Getting to Cayos Cochinos